kasslent/clc-digital-skills/_lessons/module-2.1.md

 </div>

 >## EXERCISE: Typography Cont'd
 >Our project is taking shape beautifully!
-In this excercise let's experiment with the following in our own project:
+In this exercise let's experiment with the following in our own project:
 >
 1. Add a subtle text shadow to the h1 heading.
 2. Change the font size of both the h1 and h2 headings.
-3. Adjust the line height of the text on the whole page.
+3. Adjust the line height of all paragraphs.
-4. Change the color of the links.
+4. Change the colour of the links.
-5. Remove the default underline of the links.
+5. Remove the default underline on the links.
 6. Change the link color *on hover*.
-We have not covered this yet but tap into your detective skills and do a Google search, work in partners or with your mentor!
+We have not covered this yet, but tap into your detective skills to do a Google search, work in partners, or with your mentors!
-7. BONUS: Add an icon font anywhere on the page and change some property (color, size, etc).
-If you have time, you could even add a social media section and link to your profiles using icons!
+7. BONUS: Add an icon font anywhere on the page and change some property (colour, size, etc).
+8. If you have time, you can add a social media section and link to your profiles using icons!

 ## Working with Images

 ### Cropping and Saving Images
-When working with images and photos, resize or crop the large images to reduce load time of a web page (especially for phones).
+When working with images and photos, resize or crop the large images to reduce load time of a web page.
+This is important for users on smaller devices, using a data connection on a mobile phone, or who otherwise have a slow internet connection.

-Most photos are large in size and resolution because by default it is optimized for print, not web.
-However, these images should be cropped to the *largest* size you need for your website.
+Most photos we take on digital cameras are large in size and resolution because they are optimized for print, not the web.
+When preparing images for use on the web, the images should be cropped to the *largest* size you will need to see it displayed.

-We'll be using CSS to make sure the image size scales & fits the page layout.
+We'll be using CSS to make sure the image size scales & fits the page layout, regardless of the size of the user's device.

-When working with responsive images (one image made to fit difference screen sizes), resizing large images to be smaller will not lose quality, but making a small image larger with CSS will make it appear pixelated.
+When working with responsive images (one image made to fit difference screen sizes), resizing large images to be smaller will not lose quality.
+Alternatively, making a small image larger with CSS will make it appear pixelated.

 Save your images using the file type (.jpg, .png, etc.) best suited for that image.
 Refer to [Module 1, Lesson 1](module1-1.html#images) for reference.